Shared filesystem for a cluster

 Attaching existing cluster shared filesystem

-Currently, it is not possible to attach cluster shared filesystem (vertiofs) to a cluster after it was created.
-You must attach any existing cluster shared filesystems during deployment.
+Currently, you cannot attach a cluster shared filesystem (virtiofs) after cluster creation.
+Attach any existing cluster shared filesystems during deployment.

 Mounting and unmounting cluster shared filesystem